 While over the years Yahoo lost its popularity, it was once hailed as the go-to search engine.
 Furthermore, Yahoo has been more than just any regular search engine, including a news aggregatoremail service providershopping centergames storehoroscope, and even a travel directory

 Such a variety of choices makes it extremely easier for first-time users.
-So if you want everything curated in one place, it is worth giving Yahoo a shot in 2023.
+So if you want everything curated in one place, it is worth giving Yahoo a shot even in 2024.

 Pros: